 b) Ensuring user-friendly readability on all devices by optimising the display of the advert.

-c) StepStone reserves the right to amend or change the categorisation or classification of job adverts at its own discretion at any time.
-The customer has no right to publication of its job adverts in any specific category or classification of its choosing.
+c) StepStone reserves the right to amend or change the categorisation, classification or presentation of job adverts at its own discretion at any time.
+The customer has no right to publication of its job adverts in any specific category classification or presentation of its choosing.

 In order to improve the quality of the advert across all devices, StepStone reserves the right to change the layout of the advert accordingly.